-None proposed under this nonproject proposal.
-As implementation of a specific project occurs, the city will minimize noise impacts using properly muffled equipment and machinery and limiting hours of construction to a reasonable time of the day, as appropriate.
+None proposed under this non-project proposal.
+As the implementation of a specific project occurs, the city will minimize noise impacts by using properly muffled equipment and machinery and by limiting construction hours to a reasonable time of day, as appropriate.